Elastic Lattices Inspired by Ulam-Warburton Cellular Automaton

-\item Following the previous point, the number of corners locally maximizes at $n_g = 2^{z+2}-1$ right before it abruptly drops to 4 at the subsequent generation, i.e., at $r = 2^z + 1$.~Note that the corresponding generation numbers can be calculated via Equation~(\ref{eq:ng}).
+\item Following the previous point, the number of corners locally maximizes at $r = 2^z$, immediately before it abruptly drops to four at the subsequent integer, i.e., at $r = 2^z + 1$.~Note that the corresponding generation numbers can be calculated via Equation~(\ref{eq:ng}).

-\item It is worth mentioning that the local maximum number of corners seems to grow with increasing $z$ (and, thus, increasing $r$) and each new maximum is triple the previous one as deduced from the sequence 4, 12, 36, 108, and 324 in the figure (corresponding to $r =2^1, 2^2, 2^3, 2^4, \text{and}, 2^5$, respectively).
+\item It is worth mentioning that the local maximum number of corners seems to grow with increasing~$z$.
+Each new maximum appears to triple the previous one as deduced from the sequence 4, 12, 36, 108, and 324 in the figure (i.e.,~$r =2^1, 2^2, 2^3, 2^4, \text{and}, 2^5$, respectively).

 \end{enumerate}